Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Second order

 where the $zz$ component of the response tensor is

-As in the linear response case, the expression (\ref{eq:n2g}) is explicitly gauge invariant.
+As in the linear response case, expression (\ref{eq:n2g}) is explicitly gauge invariant.
 The first term represents processes mediated by two first-order perturbations, $(P \hat{v}^y)(P \hat{v}^y)$.
-After taking the $q\to 0$ limit, terms involving second derivatives appear, such as ($\partial^2_x P) \hat{v}^y$, second derivatives of Fermi functions, and many mixed products with one derivative from either pair of operators and one from a Fermi function, etc. In general, these terms are harder to interpret and demonstrate the richness of the second order quantum processes involved.
+After taking the $q\to 0$ limit, terms involving second derivatives appear, such as ($\partial^2_x P) \hat{v}^y$, second derivatives of Fermi functions, and many mixed products with one derivative from either pair of operators and one from a Fermi function.
+In general, these terms are harder to interpret and demonstrate the richness of the second-order quantum processes involved.